amank-a1/AngelOnePlus/README.md

 - **Members**: 1.
 Ritesh Gohil (@gohilritesh-angelone) 2.
 Aman Kumar Azad (@amank-a1)

 ## Problem Statement
--F&O trading is growing rapidly in comparison to the equity segment in our current system, but we lack special features for F&O traders
+- F&O trading is growing rapidly in comparison to the equity segment in our current system, but we lack special features for F&O traders
 - The screenshot below shows how turnover is divided among various categories like equity, F&O, and commodities.
 - Over 90% of our turnover comes from the F&O segment, as evident.
 - Source: https://www.bseindia.com/xml-data/corpfiling/AttachLive/b7224b44-e7f1-40de-b93c-24c6c7adc373.pdf